HiromuHota/pdi-git-plugin/README.md

 Important: For example in Ubuntu 14.04, the version of libsvn-java will be 1.8.8 by default, but it should be 1.9.X.
 Ubuntu 16.04 (Xenial) gives you 1.9.3 by default.
+See [here](https://tecadmin.net/install-subversion-1-9-on-ubuntu/) how to install 1.9.X to Ubuntu 14.04.

 # How to use